sonalranjit/sonalranjit/content/projects/rinex-reader.md

 ### Analysis Terms

 #### Standard Deviation
 The standard deviation is a statistical measure of accuracy of a given variable.
 It defines a confidence interval of where the true value of the variable can lie within.
 One standard deviation defines 68% confidence interval where the true value of the variable lies within.
 For the position solution each of the coordinates are defined with the value and it's standard deviation.
-The standard deviation is a product from the Least Squares proccess of the position solution.
+The standard deviation is a product from the Least Squares process of the position solution.
 It is the square root of the diagonal elements of the Covariance matrix of the unknowns, which in this case are the X, Y, and Z and the clock offset.

 #### Dilution of Precision
 The Dilution of Precision is a measure of precision of the solution.
 It is defined simply as the trace of the covariance matrix of the solution.
 The two types of DOPs used in this report are Geometric DOP (GDOP) and Position DOP (PDOP).
 The DOPs are defined as: